FAQs by Hospitals and Health Care Providers

 7. Is there a special way to access documents in a Living Vault®?

 No. Providers access all documents in the same way.
-They simply input the name and birth date or social security number of the patient about whom they are inquiring.
+They simply input the name and birth date of the patient about whom they are inquiring, or the search is done directly through the electronic medical record system from the patient screen via the FHIR standard API.
 The Registry’s computer determines whether or not a particular provider has access to a particular document, and responds accordingly.

 8. How reliable is the Registry?